patrickgue/engine/README.md

 **Test suite**

-`
-make engine
-`
+`make engine`

 **Editor**

-The first time: If no JAVA_HOME environment variable is defined, either define it or create a file `src/c/.java_home` with the full path inside.
+The first time: If no JAVA_HOME environment variable is defined, either define it or create a file `src/c/.java_home` with the full path to the JVM inside.

-`
-make
-`
+`make`

 Notice!
-The editor part only builds with GNU Make, on BSD-Like Operating systems it has to be built with `gmake editor`
+The editor part only builds with GNU Make, on BSD-Like Operating systems (except macos) it has to be built with `gmake`